How can I improve my game's FPS and reduce choppiness and lag while playing?

 Poor or reduced FPS can be caused by any number of factors, all of which are hard to diagnose without physically looking at your machine.
 Due to the number of unique hardware and software configurations, it's nearly impossible to provide detailed analysis and recommendations for each user.

 The information in this article is written as a general guide for improving a game's performance.
 If the information does not help we recommend reaching out to a local PC technician or online discussions for help with improving your individual machine's performance.
-If your game is crashing and you are receiving error messages, please see our Troubleshooting Game Crashes article.

 The system requirements for all games are listed on the game's Store page.
 Simply meeting the system requirements does not mean you'll have high FPS or strong in-game performance.
 If your system does not meet or is slightly above the minimum requirements needed to run a game, you may need to upgrade the appropriate hardware, especially if your computer uses an integrated graphics card.
 Upgrading your video card and memory can have an immediate effect on gameplay performance.